Experience semi self sufficient, semi off grid way of life in a country house in the beautiful hills of Umbria, Italy

 Accommodation

-Rustic farmhouse, with lovely country views of Umbrian woodland hills, with walks all around.
+Rimondato is a rustic farmhouse, with lovely country views of Umbrian woodland hills, with walks all around.

 It is a blend of traditional with modern quirky creative interior.
+Visitios stay in;-

-Good showers, clean comfy beds
+Good showers, clean comfy beds.

 Dish washer and washing machine.

-The water is heated by solar panels or a Wood burning boiler, so sometimes in winter autumn, if the sun is not out or I have forgot to light the boiler at the right time there can be a delay.
+The water is heated by solar panels or a Wood burning boiler, so sometimes in winter autumn, if the sun is not out or I have forgotten to light the boiler at the right time there can be a delay.
 Good to plan or ask just in case.

-For the summer months you can also camp in tents in the terraces for a beautiful view and more 'closer to nature' experience, you can't beat the sounds of nightingale, swallows and deer on your doorstep in the morning!- frogs and fire flies, wild boar, and porcupines and wolves at night if you are lucky!
+For the summer months you can also camp in tents on the terraces for a beautiful view and more 'closer to nature' experience, you can't beat the sounds of nightingale, swallows and deer on your doorstep in the morning!- frogs and fire flies, wild boar, and porcupines and wolves at night if you are lucky!

 • What else ...